BobFactory/BobFactory/README.md

 consitently keep implementing new solutions through my side projects.
 I am also a big fan of architecting code and maintaining code quality because I beleive a well architected application strengthens the foundations and improves scalability.
 <br/><br/>
-Moreover as a developer, I like to keep my code as DRY (Do not Repeat Yourself) as possible and eventually I like to have a codebase where everything is a utility function or extension funtion that can be reused everywhere so I can focus on developing features more.
+Moreover as a developer, I like to keep my code as DRY (Do not Repeat Yourself) as possible and eventually I like to have a codebase where everything is a utility function or extension function that can be reused everywhere so I can focus on developing features more.
 <br/><br/>

 I also work as an independent contrator in my spare time.
 You can reach out to me for